flickchicks/flick-backend/README.md

 # flick-backend

-A Django, RabbitMQ, Celery, PostgreSQL backend for the iOS and Android Flick app that handles users, lists, and movies.
+A Django, Redis, Celery, PostgreSQL backend for the iOS and Android Flick app that handles users, lists, and movies.

 ## Install